euler-xyz/median-oracle/README.md

 * The minimum price resolution available is 0.3%, giving a maximum error of 0.15% (see the Quantisation section)
 * The maximum time window that can be requested is 65535 seconds (about 18 hours 12 minutes)
+* The queried window must always be aligned to the present -- you cannot query historical windows
 * Only price can be queried, not pool liquidity

 Additionally the proof of concept has a few implementation limitations that will be addressed in the future: